VeraQueen/note-taker-app/README.md

 1. Download them by clicking the "Code" button.
 2. Open the files in the IDE of your choice.
-3. Run `npm install` command to install dependecies.
+3. Run `npm install` command to install dependencies.
 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 5. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.